filecoin-saturn/L1-node/README.md

 ## Running a node with Ansible

 This playbook is meant as a bare-bones approach to running an L1.
+It simply automates running the steps described [above](## Running a node).
+Note: this does not cover server hardening and you should do your own research to ensure your server follows security best practices.

-These instructions are to be run in a machine with [Ansible](https://docs.ansible.com/ansible/latest/index.html) >= 2.12 installed.
+These instructions are to be run in a machine with [Ansible](https://docs.ansible.com/ansible/latest/index.html) >= 2.12 installed (aka control node).
   - This machine should not be your L1 node target deployment machine.
   - This machine should have ssh access to the said target machine.